Devsid-95/Devsid-95/README.md

 <br>

-## Introduction
+## ❤ About Me
-**Welcome to my Github Profile!** :star_struck: The green dots on my [**GitHub** profile](https://github.com/Devsid-95) represent my journey towards being a developer :running_man: - I have over 3 years of experience as a Developer.
+**Welcome to my Github Profile!** :star_struck: The green dots on my [**GitHub** profile](https://github.com/Devsid-95) represent my journey towards being a developer :running_man: - I have over 4 years of experience as a Developer.
 I am a computer scientist by profession and I'm a passionate Developer.
-I have an Intermediate Level of Knowledge in  Python, Java, JS, React Native, AI, DL, ML, Data Science, and Web development(Reactjs, Nodejs) for databases I use MongoDB, MySQL.
+I have an Intermediate Level of Knowledge in  Python, Java, JS, AI, Natural Language Processing, Machine Learning, Deep Learning, Data Science, and Web development(Reactjs, Nodejs) for databases I use MongoDB and MySQL and Cloud Technologies Like AWS.

 <br>